 She couldn’t, she said, see the point in making them wear something they didn’t want to.

-Whilst I completely understand the pressures of budgeting for school uniform, personally I think that if a school requests that a uniform be worn, it is actually in the interest of pupils, parents and teachers that the kids wear it.
+Whilst I completely understand the pressures of budgeting for school uniform, personally, I think that if a school requests that a uniform is worn, it is actually in the interest of pupils, parents and teachers that the kids wear it.